xf-checkout/aegis-icons/CONTRIBUTING.md

   - Mostly acceptable, **but** submissions must not break **any** of the "not approved" bullet points.
   - These services are **always** researched from any "not approved" points before accepting.
 - App / site being too vague.
-  - *Examples (not limited to):* site only has login page and nothing else.
+  - *Examples (not limited to):* sites only having login page and nothing else.
   - Stating what the app or site does is not enough; there must be at least **some** evidence on the web.
 Otherwise, the app or site falls into the *shady apps / sites* category.

 ### Not approved